 - agrees the transactions in the category report to School Council deposits and School Council Cheque Requisition Forms

-- reviews, signs and dates monthly School Council category reports to indicate that transactions have been agreed to deposit slips and School Council Cheque Requisition Forms
+- reviews, signs and dates School Council category reports to indicate that transactions have been agreed to deposit slips and School Council Cheque Requisition Forms

 - provides the financial reports at School Council meetings, as required